 The South Florida Water Management District (SFWMD or District) currently has monitoring networks that include sampling locations at two hydrologic levels within the LOW: Level 1, subwatershed and drainage basin level (basin monitoring sites for which flow and TP concentration data are collected and TP load is calculated), and Level 2, subbasin level (upstream ambient/tributary sites).
 The locations of the Level 1 sites are shown in figures within this appendix for reference only, while the Level 1 data can be found in Table 8B-3 of Chapter 8B of this volume.
 The Level 2 tributary sites in the figures indicate locations where grab samples are collected during flow conditions for analysis of TP concentrations.
 Definitions of project codes in figures can be found in the Acronyms, Abbreviations, and Units of Measurements for the 2019 South Florida Environmental Report.

 This appendix presents TP data results for Water Year 2018 (WY2018; May 1, 2017–April 30, 2018) for the six subwatersheds north of Lake Okeechobee: Fisheating Creek, Indian Prairie, Lake Istokpoga, Upper Kissimmee, Lower Kissimmee, and Taylor Creek/Nubbin Slough basins S-191 and S-154/S-154C.
 TP concentrations presented in Figures 1 through 7 are not flow-weighted because flow measurements are not available at most sites.
-TP concentrations ranges are grouped for reference in all figures.
+TP concentration ranges are grouped for reference in all figures.
 Box-and-whisker plots for each upstream monitoring site show the WY2018 average TP concentration compared to the distribution of TP concentrations for the most recent 10-year (WY2008–WY2017) period.

 In WY2016, 20 sites were temporarily suspended and monitoring was discontinued; the timeline for reinstating those sites is unknown.
 Also in WY2016, the sampling frequency at the majority of the upstream ambient/tributary sites was temporarily reduced from biweekly to monthly.
 SFWMD will continue an analysis to determine the impact of the frequency reduction and consider the findings in future monitoring optimization efforts.